Director of Communications, Florida Department of Education

 In her current position at DOE, Collins is committed to the Department’s mission of ensuring every Florida student has access to a world-class education that will prepare them to achieve their academic, personal and career goals.
 She oversees the Office of Communications and External Affairs, where she drives coverage for department successes, including record-high graduation rates, narrowed achievement gaps and overall improved student performance; develops and implements crisis communications strategies; and leads efforts to strengthen public support of effective education policies.

 Collins received her Bachelor of Arts in Mass Communication from Louisiana State University in Baton Rouge.
-She resides in Tallahassee, Florida, with her husband, Frank, who also serves in state government, their son, IV, and their two rescue dogs.
+She resides in Tallahassee, Florida, with her husband, Frank, who also serves in state government, their son, IV, and daughter, Arden, as well as their two rescue dogs.